 Henry Puerta-Guardo

 Autonomous University of Yucatán Mexico

-Henry Puerta-Guardo, Ph.D., is a virologist that has travelled around the Americas studying vector-borne diseases such as dengue, Zika, West Nile, and chikungunya.
-After living in different cities in Colombia, Venezuela, Mexico, and the United States, he has based his research studies in the city of Merida, Mexico).
-He is a professor and principal investigator at the Universidad Autonoma de Yucatan (UADY), Mexico, working on the understanding of the dynamics of mosquito-transmitted viruses to inform and improve vector control strategies.
-He is very passionate about identifying viral and host factors that contribute to virus pathogenesis and disease that would support the development of new potential prophylactics (e.g., vaccine targets) and/or therapeutics (e.g., antivirals) to combat neglected tropical diseases such as those transmitted by mosquitoes.
+Henry Puerta-Guardo has travelled around the Americas studying vector-borne diseases, including hantavirus and arthropod-borne diseases, such as dengue, Zika, West Nile, and chikungunya.
+After living in different cities in Colombia, Venezuela, Mexico, and the United States, he has based his research studies in Merida, Mexico, the capital of Yucatan.
+There, he pursued a career as a professor and principal investigator at Universidad Autonoma de Yucatan (UADY), working on understanding the dynamics of mosquito-transmitted viruses and vector control strategies.
+He is very passionate about identifying viral and host factors that contribute to viral pathogenesis and diseases to support the development of potential prophylactics (e.g., vaccine targets) and/or therapeutics (e.g., antivirals) to combat neglected tropical diseases such as those transmitted by mosquitoes.
+He is the author and editor of multiple scientific articles, reviews, books, and book chapters.

+Henry Puerta-Guardo